Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Results

 We run our \gls{acr:pab} approach with partial pricing and show the value of partial pricing in Table~\ref{tab:partial-pricing} by comparing different pricing strength parameters $\PricingStrength \in \{0.1, 0.2, 0.3, 0.4, 0.5, 1.0\}$.

-As can be seen, solving only $10\%$ of all pricing problems (i.e., $\PricingStrength=0.1$) yields solutions with a median integrality gap below $1.02\%$.
+As can be seen, solving only $10\%$ of all pricing problems (i.e., $\PricingStrength=0.1$) yields solutions with a median integrality gap below $1.56\%$.
 At the same time, partial pricing with $\PricingStrength=0.1$ saves the creation of every second path variable compared to an approach with full pricing, i.e., $\PricingStrength=1.0$.
 We observe results that are similar in quality but require our algorithm to generate significantly less path variables.
-This result indicates that partial pricing indeed leads to more heterogenous columns that are more likely to be jointly selected in an integer solution.
+This result indicates that partial pricing indeed leads to more heterogeneous columns that \revone{utilize different graph components and} are more likely to be jointly selected in an integer solution.
 We display the distribution of integrality gaps across different instance sizes and pricing strengths in Appendix~\ref{app:partial-pricing}.

-\begin{result} Partial pricing increases the heterogeneity of paths such that the number of generated columns decreases from $39.00$ to $22.73$ in small instances and from $37.48$ to $13.96$ in large instances while the median integrality gaps are less than $1.02\%$ in all instances. \end{result} Table~\ref{tab:performance} compares the \gls{acr:pab} with the \gls{acr:milp}~\ref{MIP} and Figure~\ref{fig:benchmark-boxplots} provides a complementary visualization of the reported integrality gaps and solve times.
+\begin{result} Partial pricing increases the heterogeneity of paths such that the median number of generated columns decreases from $54.66$ to $30.84$ in small instances and from $50.12$ to $18.83$ in large instances while the median integrality gaps are less than $1.56\%$ in all instances. \end{result} Table~\ref{tab:performance} compares the \gls{acr:pab} with the \gls{acr:mip}~\ref{MIP} and Figure~\ref{fig:benchmark-boxplots} provides a complementary visualization of the reported integrality gaps and solve times.

 In this setting, the commercial solver benefits from the presented preprocessing techniques and the implemented graph pruning to the same extent as our \gls{acr:pab} algorithm.
-Solving \gls{acr:milp}~\ref{MIP} in a large-scale setting is time-consuming and runs into memory bounds quickly.
-In particular, while the commercial solver provides a solution with a median integrality gap of less than $1\%$ for all instances of size $250$ freight requests and most instances of size $500$ freight requests, it consistently runs into memory bounds when extending the setting to a larger scale.
+Solving \gls{acr:mip}~\ref{MIP} in a large-scale setting is time-consuming and runs into memory bounds quickly.
+In particular, while the commercial solver provides a solution with a median integrality gap of less than $2\%$ for all instances of size $250$ freight requests and most instances of size $500$ freight requests, it consistently runs into memory bounds when extending the setting to a larger scale.